mikeslattery/dotfiles/README.md

 - Create a bare git repo at `~/.dotfiles`
 - Checkout files to `~`
 - Configure to not show untracked files
-- Backup original files to a branch, `backup-master-$HOSTNAME`
+- Backup original files to a branch, `backup-master-$HOSTNAME`. (requires `git` be installed beforehand)
-- if git user.email isn't set, download `.gitconfig`
+- if git user.email isn't set, download `.gitconfig` or input interactively.
 - if git+ssh isn't set up or installed, fall back to https
-- if git isn't installed, falls back to download files
+- if git isn't installed, fall back to download files
-- if curl isn't installed, falls back to wget
+- if curl isn't installed, fall back to wget

 for information see the [.local/bin/dotfiles](.local/bin/dotfiles) script.